Watching the North – ‘On Traveller and the Cinema of Joe Comerford’

 As both a traveller and a woman, Angela’s doubly oppressed, and yet her voice also becomes a sight of strived-for expression and autonomy even if it’s never found.
 A conversation between Clicky and Angela, the one sustained moment of two-way empathy in the film, is periodically unfolded through the soundtrack.
 Angela’s bouts of singing are rhymed with the use of a couple of tunes by Mary Devaney, a traveller whose songs tell of the travelling community’s and of women’s hardships while imparting a powerful, liberated impression with their humour, sexuality, and joy.
 It’s Devaney’s voice that bids the final farewell, resounding over a final, powerfully moving dispersal and conclusive to an often-elusive tale of an Ireland lost.

 This subversive aim is clear from his early shorts; such as Emtigon (1971) with its synthesis of avant-garde film and sound techniques with a sense of humour and absurdity not unlike Joyce’s or Flann O’Brien.
-His second short Withdrawal (1973) is a bleak yet moving plunge into an unorthodox docufiction form, as it follows and recreates the experiences of heroin addicts in the psychiatric ward of St. Vincent Hospital, Dublin.
-There’s a sudden shift within the film into the overtly political, essayistic form, with a cut to footage from the 1935 civil war drama Guests of the Nation.
+His second short Withdrawal (1973) is a bleak yet moving plunge into an unorthodox docufiction form, as it follows and recreates the experiences of heroin addicts in St. Brendan's Hospital in Dublin.
+There’s a sudden shift within that film into an overtly political, essayistic form, with a cut to footage from the 1935 War of Independence set drama Guests of the Nation.
 The implication being that the pain and torpor of addiction may issue from the point of a needle, but the real source is an oppressive state, with the dreams of a revolutionary Ireland moribund.

 The interest in realism and morphing documentary and fiction would continue with his first feature, Down the Corner (1977) made with and starring non-actors from the working-class